frontenddogma/web-development-glossary/manuscript/u.md

 Uninitialized variable
 : A variable that is declared but is not set to a definite known value before it is used.
 It will have some value, but not a predictable one.
 As such, an uninitialized variable is a programming error and a common source of bugs in software.&nbsp;[†](#w-uninitialized-variable)

+Unique Selling Point
+: The unique benefit exhibited by a product, service, brand, or company that enables it to stand out from competitors.
+The USP must be a feature that highlights product benefits that are meaningful to consumers, and it focuses on explicit claims of uniqueness involving an objectively verifiable product attribute or benefit in use.&nbsp;[†](#w-usp)

+Unique Selling Proposition
+: → Unique Selling Point

+Unique Value Proposition
+: → Unique Selling Point

 Unit testing
 : A software testing method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use.
 Unit tests are typically automated tests written and run to ensure that a section of an application (known as the “unit”) meets its design and behaves as intended.
 In procedural programming, a unit could be an entire module, but it is more commonly an individual function or procedure.
 In object-oriented programming, a unit is often an entire interface, such as a class, but could be an individual method.&nbsp;[†](#w-unit-testing)